 19. Hunt for Agates

 First, stop at the Moose Lake Park Agate and Geological Center to find out how to hunt for gems.
-Then walk along some of the north shoreline and see how many you can find along the shoreline.
+Then walk along some of the north shorelines and see how many you can find along the shoreline.
 Some of the best places to find stuff is Five Mile Rock Beach, Paradise Beach, and Beaver River Bay.
 Superior Trails has some useful tips on finding them.

 20. Gordy’s Hi-Hat